 If you’re tired of running and scheduling all your scripts locally or in Google Colab and are interested in what the Cloud can offer, then this tutorial is for you!
 I’m going to show you step-by-step how to migrate and automate your Python script using Google Cloud Platform (GCP).
 GCP offers two services called Google Cloud Functions and Google Scheduler.
 Both these services offer a free tier that is pretty easy to stay at.
-Before we dive into setting up Google Cloud Functions and Google Scheduler I want to quickly address a couple other options for managing and running your Python scripts.
+Before we dive into setting up Google Cloud Functions and Google Scheduler I want to quickly address a couple of other options for managing and running your Python scripts.
 The three most common methods are them locally, with Google Colab or Cloud Functions with Scheduler.

 - Convenient Setup